BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Discussion and Lessons Learned

 \subsection{Reclaiming the Signal from Generated Tests}

-AgentCoder occasionally underperforms even the Direct baseline (52.0\% vs 60\% on Medium problems with GPT-5-Mini), We attribute this to the 'False Negative Rejection' failure mode detailed in Figure~\ref{fig:drift_comparison}, where faulty tests erroneously degrade valid solutions.
-In contrast, population-based methods offer a higher likelihood that the original valid logic will remain within the broader population, even if a specific candidate undergoes such a destructive update.
+AgentCoder occasionally underperforms even the Direct baseline (52.1\% vs 57.5\% overall with GPT-OSS-120b).
+We attribute this to the 'False Negative Rejection' failure mode detailed in the introduction, where faulty tests erroneously degrade valid solutions.
+As seen in the ablation results( Table~\ref{tab:ablation}), population-based methods offer a higher likelihood that the original valid logic will remain within the broader population, even if a specific candidate undergoes such a destructive update.

 However, population-based methods too are susceptible to drift.
 Ideally, correct tests serve to preserve accurate solutions while eliminating incorrect ones.
 Yet, the presence of faulty tests diminishes the fitness of valid solutions, prompting destructive updates that favor candidates aligning with the errors.
 Consequently, these incorrect solutions might gain fitness from the faulty tests, creating a feedback loop that drives the population away from the initial specification.